Jet flavor tagging with Particle Transformer for Higgs factories: Simulation and Data samples

 We use simulated events for the International Large Detector (ILD) concept\cite{ILD:2020qve}.
 The ILD tracking system comprises a silicon vertex detector, silicon inner/outer trackers, and a central Time Projection Chamber (TPC) in the barrel region, complemented by silicon based tracking in the forward region.
 The calorimeter system is highly granular, enabling Particle Flow reconstruction, and is surrounded by a 3.5~T solenoid; muon detectors are located outside the magnet.

 Several detector features provide PID capability.
-In the TPC, specific ionization ($\mathrm{d}E/\mathrm{d}x$) measurements allow charged hadron separation over a broad momentum range.
+In the TPC, specific energy loss ($\mathrm{d}E/\mathrm{d}x$) measurements allow charged hadron separation over a broad momentum range.
 In addition, we assume timing information in the first ten layers of the electromagnetic calorimeter and use time-of-flight information for PID, with an indicative single hit time resolution of 100~ps.

 The event processing is based on the iLCSoft\cite{iLCSoft_github} stack, with Geant4-based detector simulation using the ILD detector description (DDSim), digitization that models detector effects, and low-level tracking reconstruction.
 For the jet-based analyses, we reconstruct Particle Flow objects with PandoraPFA\cite{Thomson:2009rp} and form jets using the Durham clustering algorithm.
 The reconstructed particles associated with each jet are used to build the model inputs.
 As part of the reconstruction chain, we apply the Comprehensive PID algorithm\cite{cpid}, which combines $\mathrm{d}E/\mathrm{d}x$ and time-of-flight related observables in a boosted decision tree to classify charged particles.
+The PID performance on $ZH \to \nu\nu ss$ sample is shown in Table \ref{tab:pid_confusion_pgt5}.
 The resulting PID responses are used as additional per-particle features for the jet taggers and are expected to provide extra discriminating power, particularly for strange jet identification.

-Our baseline physics process is $e^+e^- \to ZH \to \nu\nu\, q\bar{q}$ at $\sqrt{s}=250$~GeV.
-To evaluate flavor tagging performance across Higgs decays, we consider six Higgs-to-parton categories, $H\to b\bar{b},\, c\bar{c},\, s\bar{s},\, u\bar{u},\, d\bar{d},\, gg$; in the full simulation samples, approximately $2\times10^6$ jets are available per category.
-We use the sample prepared by ILD central production (mc-2020) with iLCSoft v02-02.
-Event generation was done by Whizard 2.8.5\cite{whizard}, hadronized by Pythia 6.427\cite{pythia6}.